SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 -------------

 # NAT Instances and Gateways
-nat = network address translation
+NAT = network address translation

-In a private subnet, How to install updates?
+When you're in a private subnet, how do you install updates?
 Install updates?
 Download software?
-Must use NAT Instances & Nat Gateways, since there is not route set up to the Internet!
+Must use NAT Instances or Nat Gateways, since there is no route set up to the Internet from the private subnet.
 These things make it possible to communicate with our Internet Gateway, without making our private subnet public.

 In other words, when our instances in our private subnets need to access the internet, they do so via either a NAT Instance or a NAT gateway.